 SECTION II - TYPE OF REGIONAL SCHOOL DISTRICT.

-The District shall provide for the public school education of all pupils in grades kindergarten through twelve, inclusive, who reside within the District and also for any other grades and programs for pre-kindergarten pupils as may be required by statute, or as may be authorized by statute and established by the Committee.
+The District shall provide for the public school education of all pupils in grades pre-kindergarten through twelve, inclusive, who reside within the District.
 The District shall maintain and operate schools in the Member Towns for pupils in all grades up to and including grade six and shall provide tuition for pupils in grades seven through twelve to attend a secondary school or schools outside the District.

-SECTION III - LOCATION AND LEASING OF REGIONAL DISTRICT SCHOOL.
+SECTION III - LOCATION OF REGIONAL DISTRICT SCHOOLS.

-Location.

-The District schools shall initially be the schools presently located in the Member Towns.
-Any new schools constructed by the District shall be located at a site or sites within the District as shall be determined by the Committee.
+Any schools constructed by the District shall be located at a site or sites within the District as shall be determined by the Committee.

-Leasing.

-The Town of Otis is hereby authorized to lease to the District the building and related premises presently known as the Otis Consolidated School.

-The Town of Sandisfield is hereby authorized to lease to the District the building and related premises presently known as the Sandisfield Elementary School.

-Each of the leases authorized herein shall be for a term not exceeding twenty (20) years commencing on the date when the Committee assumes jurisdiction of the pupils in the grades served by said schools.
-Each of the leases shall contain a provision for the extension of the term thereof for an additional term not in excess of twenty (20) years, renewable at any time during the terms, at the option of the Committee.
-Each such lease shall automatically terminate, and use of the building so leased shall revert back to the town from which it was leased, in the event that the Committee determines that such building is no longer needed for the educational program of the District.
-Each of the leases shall contain provisions authorizing the District to insure, repair, improve, alter, remodel or enlarge any of the leased buildings.
-No rental shall be charged to the District by any member town.
-Each lease involving a member town shall be on such other terms as may be determined by the Select Board thereof and the Committee, who shall execute the lease for the member town and the District, respectively.

-The unpaid balance of any outstanding bonds or notes issued by a Member Town for the purpose of constructing or improving the above-mentioned schools at the time of leasing of said buildings and premises shall remain the obligation of that Member Town.

 SECTION IV - APPORTIONMENT OF EXPENSES BETWEEN THE MEMBER TOWNS.

 Classification of Costs.

-For the purpose of apportioning the assessments levied by the District upon the Member Towns, costs shall be divided into two categories: {l) capital costs and (2) operating costs.
+For the purpose of apportioning the assessments levied by the District upon the Member Towns, costs shall be divided into two categories: (l) capital costs, (2) adjusted operating costs and (3) transportation costs.

 Capital Costs.

 Capital costs shall include all expenses in the nature of capital outlay such as the cost of acquiring land, the cost of constructing, reconstructing, remodeling and adding to buildings and related facilities and premises, the cost of extraordinary repairs and improvements to buildings and related premises, including without limitation the cost of original equipment and furnishings for such buildings and additions and the cost of plans, architectural and consultant fees, and other costs incidental to placing school buildings and additions and related premises in operating condition.
 Capital costs shall also include any payments of principal and interest on bonds, notes, or other obligations issued by the District to finance capital costs.
+(New definition)

-Operating Costs.
+Adjusted Operating Costs.